Alberta Environment & Parks (for- merly Alberta Environment and Sustainable Resource Development)

 From 2013 – To 2014

-Client is using the model for
+Client is using the model for planning purposes.

 The North Saskatchewan River (NSR) model comprises of a 411 km reach from Devon to Hwy 17 in Alberta, Canada, and supports a population of approximately one million, including a large segment of Alberta’s petrochemical processing industry.
 This reach is potentially impacted by activities in the Capital Region and Industrial Heartland (IH).
 For this reason, Alberta Environment & Parks (AEP) developed a hydrodynamic and water quality model, based on the Environmental Fluid Dynamics Code Plus (EFDC+) to evaluate contaminant loadings, and their effect on river water quality, under various management and engineering options in the IH area.
 Additionally, the dynamic water quality model is the basis for a larger integrated model of the NSR Basin to support broader-scale watershed and regional planning.